top of page

 Q: Who is eligible to participate in the Upper Valley Brain Bee?

 A: We follow the same eligibility requirements as the International Brain Bee.
 Participants must be age 13-19 to compete in the competition.
-Students may compete in one regional brain bee per year, and in the National Brain Bee and the International Brain Bee one time.
-Family members, friends, and members of the community of all ages are welcome to attend and participate in the morning neuroscience activities fair and then stay for the afternoon competition!
+Students may compete in one regional Brain Bee per year.
+Students may compete in the National Brain Bee and the International Brain Bee only once in a lifetime.
+Family members, friends, and members of the community of all ages are welcome to attend and participate in the morning neuroscience activities fair and spectate the afternoon competition!

 Q: How do I sign up?

-Q: I did not qualify at this year's Upper Valley Brain Bee.
+Q: I did not qualify for nationals at this year's Upper Valley Brain Bee.
 Can I compete in another local Brain Bee?

-A: Unfortunately, the rules and regulations of the International Brain Bee organization dictate that students can only compete in one regional Brain Bee competition.
-However, you are more than welcome to attend multiple regional Brain Bees to learn more about the brain!
+A: Unfortunately, the rules and regulations of the International Brain Bee organization dictate that students can only compete in one regional Brain Bee competition per year.
+However, you are more than welcome to attend other regional Brain Bees to learn more about the brain, or you could compete in the Upper Valley Brain Bee again next year!
 Please contact our Coordinators if you have a question regarding these rules.

 Q: How do I study for the Brain Bee?

-A: Most questions will be derived from the Brain Facts publication available in the Study Materials section.
-Any disease mentioned in the Brain Facts book might be asked in the test even if specific facts about that disease state aren't mentioned in Brain Facts.
-In addition, all participants will be contacted to schedule a Brain Boot Camp - a short training session put on by Dartmouth College graduate students- at their school.
+A: Most questions will be derived from the Brain Facts publication available in the "Prepare" section of our website.
+Any disease mentioned in the Brain Facts book might be asked about on the test, even if specific facts about that disease state aren't mentioned in Brain Facts.
+In addition, all participants will be contacted to schedule a Brain Boot Camp after they register, which is a short training session run by Dartmouth College graduate students at their school.

 Q: What is the format of the competition?

-A: The Brain Bee will include two rounds.
-In the first round there will be three sections: written questions, a neuroanatomy practical, and case-based diagnoses.
-The top 5 participants from the first round will move into the second round where finalists will participate in a trivia-style competition.
-There will be one winner.
+A: The Upper Valley Brain Bee will include two rounds.
+In the first round, there will be three sections: short-answer questions, a neuroanatomy practical, and case-based diagnoses.
+The top 5 participants from the first round will move into the second round, where finalists will participate in a trivia-style competition.
+There will be one winner that will advance to the National Brain Bee of the following year.
+For more detailed information on the exam, please see the "Exam Format & Rules" section of our website.

 Q: Can I still come to the event if I don't want to participate in the competition?